yiit/ENFi32_10012026/docs/source/Hardware/Hardware.rst

 Added: 2025-02-02

-Multiple I2C Interfaces can be configured on ESP32 builds.
+Multiple I2C Busses can be configured on ESP32 builds.
 This aids in connecting all on-board sensors and devices when multiple GPIO pin-pairs are used for I2C devices.
-By default, 2 I2C Interfaces are made available, but via compile-time options, a 3rd I2C Interface can be enabled, if required.
+By default, 2 I2C Busses are made available, but via compile-time options, a 3rd I2C Bus can be enabled, if required.

 .. image:: Hardware_I2CInterface2.png

-The available options are the same as for the first I2C Interface.
+The available options are the same as for the first I2C Bus.

-If a second (or third) I2C Interface are not needed, then leave the GPIO settings on ``- None -``, and the interface won't be initialized, and not shown in the configuration options.
+If a second (or third) I2C Bus are not needed, then leave the GPIO settings on ``- None -``, and the interface won't be initialized, and not shown in the configuration options.

-NB: The second (or third) I2C Interface should not be configured for the same GPIO pins as any other I2C Interface.
+NB: The second (or third) I2C Bus should not be configured for the same GPIO pins as any other I2C Bus.

 NB2: Some boards require that in the Serial Console Settings (Tools/Advanced), the ``Fall-back to Serial 0`` option is disabled, to free the GPIO pins for I2C use.

-When multiple I2C Interfaces are configured (so, ``SDA`` and ``SCL`` GPIO-pins configured), each task configured with an I2C device will show a selection for the I2C Interface to use.
-As expected, the first I2C Interface is selected by default, and another interface can be selected as required.
+When multiple I2C Busses are configured (so, ``SDA`` and ``SCL`` GPIO-pins configured), each task configured with an I2C device will show a selection for the I2C Bus to use.
+As expected, the first I2C Bus is selected by default, and another interface can be selected as required.

-*Device specific I2C Interface selection:*
+*Device specific I2C Bus selection:*

 .. image:: Device_I2CInterfaceSelection.png

-NB: If a multiplexer is configured for 1 of the I2C Interfaces (but *not* for all interfaces), the I2C Interface selector will save & reload the page to show/hide the multiplexer options, below.
+NB: If a multiplexer is configured for 1 of the I2C Busses (but *not* for all interfaces), the I2C Bus selector will save & reload the page to show/hide the multiplexer options, below.

 .. image:: Device_I2CInterfaceSelectionReload.png